 Working and living conditions may be austere, depending on the circumstances.
 The situation may require living and working out of tents, which may be co-ed; food may be as Shelf Stable Meals (SSM).
 Access to telephone, internet, or cell phone coverage may be limited.
-Restaurants, hotels, and stores may not be open or available.
-There may be an increase of insects and/or snakes in the area.
+Restaurants, hotels, and stores may not be open or available..
 Restroom facilities may be portable, and showers may not be readily available.
 The weather may be warmer or colder than the conditions in the home jurisdiction, and personnel should be prepared for changing weather conditions.
 Personnel not able to work and/or live under these types of conditions for the duration of the deployment should alert their agency or jurisdiction prior to deployment.
 Special considerations for the deployment can include any of the following:

-- Specialized equipment needed to support the mission - Personnel clothing needed due to hazardous environment

-- Personal health protection needed - Immunization or inoculation for certain diseases - Lodging and transportation provisions (come self-contained/arranged or will be provided by Requesting Jurisdiction or Tribe) - Right-to-work / union considerations / contractual agreements - Licensure and certification requirements
+- Specialized equipment needed to support the mission - Personnel clothing needed due to hazardous environment - Personal health protection needed - Immunization or inoculation for certain diseases - Lodging and transportation provisions (come self-contained/arranged or will be provided by Requesting Jurisdiction or Tribe) - Right-to-work / union considerations / contractual agreements - Licensure and certification requirements